-Narrow body aircrafts like an Airbus A320 can carry more than 200 passengers while a Code-F aircraft like Airbus A380 can carry more than 500 passengers on board.
+Did you know that narrowbody aircrafts like an Airbus A320 can carry more than 200 passengers while a jumbo aircraft like an Airbus A380 can carry more than 500 passengers on board.
 More passengers means greater use of airplane toilets!

-An Airbus A320 can fly nonstop for over 7 hours, for example between Bahrain and London Heathrow.
+Furthermore, narrowbody aircrafts like an Airbus A320 can fly nonstop for over 7 hours, for example between Bahrain and London Heathrow.
 On the other hand, widebody aircrafts like Boeing 777 and Airbus A380 can fly nonstop for over 17 hours on many long haul international routes.
 Longer flights means greater use of airplane toilets!

-Picking the design of an Airbus A320 as an example, the toilets are located towards the tail of the aircraft.
-All wastewater from the toilets is collected in a waste tank, which for a narrow body aircraft like an A320, can be of nearly 200 L capacity.
+Picking the design of an Airbus A320 as an example, the airplane toilets are located towards the tail of the aircraft.
+All wastewater from the toilets is collected in a waste tank, which for a narrow body aircraft like an A320, can be of nearly 200 Liters capacity.

-The waste tank further has drain line and flush line of this waste tank are carried to the lavatory ground service connection port.
+The waste tank further has drain line and flush line of its own that are carried to the ground service connection port.
 It is located near the tail of the aircraft and is used by lavatory service equipment to connect and carry out lavatory servicing.

-The procedure of lavatory servicing is aimed at simple emptying the waste tank of the aircraft after every flight and also flushing it when required.
-Moreover, the waste drained from the aircraft needs to be properly disposed at the airport.
+The procedure of lavatory servicing is aimed at simply emptying the waste tank of the aircraft after every flight (or when the waste tank becomes full).

 The lavatory service port of the aircraft has a drain line used for draining all the waste and a flush line that is used by lavatory service equipment to inject a disinfectant solution for rinsing the waste tank.